abogoyavlensky/automigrate/README.md

 ```

-You could fill it with two block of queries for forward and backward migration.
+You can fill it with two block of queries for forward and backward migration.
 For example:

 ```sql
 -- FORWARD